 Molly Benoit-Leach, MSW, RSW, RYT

 From an early age I tried to understand the people around me.
-I have always been a deep feeler.
-Being around adults who were abusing substances as a child led me to be very empathic and an advocate for compassion for individuals who struggle.
-With curiosity, I began to believe that substance use can be helpful if done properly.
+I have always been a very sensitive person.
+When I was a child, I was around adults who were abusing substances and this is one of the things that led me to be very empathic and an advocate for compassion for individuals who struggle.
 This led me to complete a degree in Psychology and Master of Social Work, specializing in understanding substances, family systems and mental health.
-I have 10 years experience coaching, counselling, and supporting individuals and families.
-While I strongly believe in the power of psychotherapy, I also find it to be limited.
-In 2016 I felt burnt out, so I left my counselling job and travelled to Mexico seeking alternative methods of healing and I experienced a spiritual awakening.
-I completed a 200 Hour Yoga Teacher Training and became a certified yoga teacher.
-Since that time I have also completed training in mindfulness based cognitive therapy, trauma informed yoga, and restorative yoga.
-I believe in holistic health, and that health includes overlapping physical, mental, emotional, and spiritual aspects.
-I am also trained by the Zendo project, and believe in their principle that a difficult “trip” is not necessarily bad - and can actually be the gateway to profound healing.
-I have participated in psilocybin mushroom, peyote, and ayahuasca ceremonies in Mexico and Peru.
-I feel that the healing I have experienced through yoga, meditation, and psychedelic / plant medicines - as well as working with a therapist who helps me integrate these experiences - far exceeds what psychotherapy alone had offered me.
-I feel passionately about the potential of psychedelic medicine revolutionizing mental health.
+Since 2009 I have been formally studying psychology/mental health, practicing counselling, and supporting individuals and families.
+While I strongly believe in the power of psychotherapy, I also found it to have limitations.
+In 2016 I felt burnt out, so I left my counselling job and began seeking healing for myself.
+I travelled to Mexico to complete a 200 hour Yoga Teacher Training and around this time I also experienced a spiritual awakening.
+Since then I have approached health differently.
+I now believe that health includes overlapping physical, mental, emotional, and spiritual aspects.
+I have continued to study mindfulness based cognitive therapy, trauma informed yoga, restorative yoga, yoga nidra, Internal Family Systems Therapy, and Somatic Therapy.
+I have had a relationship with psychedelic medicine since 2002.
+I have participated in psilocybin mushroom, peyote, and ayahuasca ceremonies in Canada, Mexico and Peru.
+I feel passionate about this work because of my own personal experiences and the experiences I have witnessed around me.
+I have received healing through yoga, meditation, and psychedelic / plant medicines as well as working with a therapist who helps me integrate these experiences.
+I feel that these experiences came together to create more profound healing than counselling alone had been able to.
+I feel passionately about the potential of psychedelic medicine revolutionizing mental health for people.
 I also believe that one person’s healing contributes to healing the collective as well as the planet, and I am honoured to participate in that process.
 These days I am living between Mexico and Canada.
-I balance my time between being a furmama, musician, teaching yoga, and providing psychedelic preparation and integration psychotherapy and coaching sessions.
+I balance my time between being a furmama, musician, teaching yoga, and running my online psychotherapy practice.